Staacks/gbinterceptor/.github/ISSUE_TEMPLATE/game-issue-template.md

 ---
-name: Game issue template
+name: Game issue
 about: Bugs and problems with specific games
-title: "[GAME] "
+title: ''
-labels: ''
+labels: Game issue
 assignees: ''

 ---